ecmwf-lab/climetlab-s2s-ai-competition/README.md

 There are several ways to use the datasets:
 - Direct download (wget, curl, browser).
 Grib and netCDF format.
 - Using climetlab python package.
 Grib and netCDF and zarr format.
-Zarr support partial dowload.
+Zarr is a cloud-friendly data format and support partial dowload (experimental).

 # Reference dataset